vbabiy/chai_lightning_pycon/chai/chai.md

             # Pass in a mock, is stored as obj.handle
             obj = CustomObject( mock() )

-            # Setting a expectation on do
+            # Setting an expectation on do
             expect( obj.handle.do ).args('it').returns('ok')
             assert_equals('ok', obj.do('it'))